informal-org/informal/appy/templates/docs/tutorial.md

 else:
     ":("
 ```
 The values `false`, `null`, `0`, `[]` and `{}` are considered logically false.
-Everything else is considered true when evaluating a condition.
+Everything else is considered true.
-Since everything in AppAssembly is built on immutable values, the `==` operator checks whether two **values** are equal, rather than checking if they share the same memory location.
+Since AppAssembly is built on immutable values, the `==` operator checks whether two **values** are equal, rather than checking if they share the same memory location.
 So two lists are equal when they contain the same values.
 Equality on maps and sets check for the same keys and values, irrespective of order.
 ```ruby
 [0, 1, 2, 3, 4] == [0..5]
 # true